 Designed just for fun, soon I started to realise its multiple applications.
 Among them:

 - Detecting failures in power-meter units during climbs

 - Accurately predict duration of routs, based on the physiology of the cyclist (see Critical Power and W’)

 - Use it as an Opposing Force Power Meter

 - Estimate CdA (Drag coefficient * frontal Area) without the need of a velodrome, or having to maintain the same power

 And a bonus (corollary of 2.): Can I beat that Strava segment?
 Check it from your sofa.
 You’re welcome!

 I presented this idea named Bicinetica (bicycle and kinetics in Spanish) as a project for the XXI Spin-Off of the University of Málaga.
-The project was selected by Sprita Startups, a local company part of TOPdigital group, which will provide advise and seek funding opportunities.
+The project was selected by Sprita Startups, a local company part of TOPdigital group, which will provide advise, seek funding opportunities and bootstrap the project.